 - ADA.
 Three of the parking spaces are designated as ADA spaces, and only two are required by CLUDC Chapter 17.36. - EV.
 California's CalGreen code requires, for new multifamily projects, that 10% of parking spaces be EV-capable and 40% of parking spaces be EV-ready.
-The applicant has proposed to meet these requirements with 43 EV-ready spaces and 11 EV chargers.
-This is less than the minimum required by the building code.
-The applicant will have to address this discrepancy at the building permit application stage. - Bicycles.
+The applicant has proposed to meet these requirements with 43 EV-ready spaces and 11 EV chargers. - Bicycles.
 The applicant's site plan includes 11 bicycle parking spaces as required by the CLUDC. - Motorcycles.
 One motorcycle parking space for every 50 vehicle spaces provided.